Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 Well, I have this feature that is not present on every functions since I've recently implemented it, but I actually do some sort of error management.
 However, it's a little bit ... unconventional.

 Let's say you want to unwrap an `int`, which is not possible since `int ` is not a template template.
 `te::eval_pipe_<te::input_<int>, te::unwrap> test_error = int{}`.

 Without any error management, you would have a huge compiler message with nested error reporting.
 I was as tired of seeing this as you do.
-What I did was, since a lot of my code is centralized into what I call a context, if I know an error is produced in this context, I can just create a type named `te::error_<>` and put whatever message I wanted inside in the form of a type.
+What I did was, since a lot of my code is centralized into what I call a context, if I know an error is produced in this context, I can just create a type named `te::error_<>` and put whatever message I want inside in the form of a type.

 In the case of unwrapping an `int`, I return something like `error_<te::unwrap,te::unspecialized, int>` because I don't have a specialization for unwrapping an int.
 The _very_ cool thing is that further evaluation of meta-expression will do _nothing_ once it saw that an `te::error_<>` has been evaluated.
+You then receive a type `error_` with some custom message explaning what is the problem.
 It's not perfect, if you have multiple types and one of them is an error type, then there is some possibility that I can continue with that, but it's a cool feature.

 Albeit weird, this system allow me to greatly reduce the compiler log size, which is my goal in 99% of the case.
 Not all function support it yet since it's fairly new.